9 Majestic Waterfalls in Mexico To Visit (+ Map!)

 Agua Azul is easily one of the prettiest waterfalls in Mexico.

-Located in Chiapas, almost on the border with Yucatan Peninsula, it is not an easy-to-reach place.
-It takes a good 4 hours drive to get there from San Cristobal de las Casas, on a very bumpy road; or one and a half hours from Palenque.
+It takes a good 4 hours of driving to get to Agua Azul from San Cristobal de las Casas on a very bumpy road, or 1.5 hours from Palenque.

 Either way, Agua Azul is so beautiful that it is worth the effort required to visit.